bartlebooth-factorial/estd/README.md

 : A very basic queue data structure intended for use in recursive functions

 sections.lisp
-: Functions for getting the sections of a list before or after an element or a predicate match
+: Functions for getting sections of a list relative to an element or a predicate match (e.g. before, after, between)

 stack.lisp
 : A very basic stack data structure intended for use in recursive functions